 The Company accounts for contracts related to the future issuance of Series A Preferred Stock as a liability because the underlying shares of Series A Preferred Stock include a redemption feature that may require the Company to settle the instrument by transferring an asset.
 The forward contract liability is carried at fair value through the date the underlying Series A Preferred Stock are issued.
 The fair value of the forward contract liability was initially measured based on the fair value of the Series A Preferred Stock issued in the November 2023 Private Placement (see Note 11), less the purchase price, if any.
 Subsequent measurement of the fair value of the forward contract liability is based on the market price of the Company's common stock, which represents the redemption and conversion value of the Series A Preferred Stock, less the purchase price, if any, on an as-converted basis.
-The remeasurement of the forward contract liability is based on Level 2 inputs within the fair value hierarchy as it's based on observable market data.
-Changes in fair value of the liability are presented within change in fair value of forward contract liabilities in the consolidated statements of operations and comprehensive income (loss).
+The remeasurement of the forward contract liability is based on observable market data.
+Changes in fair value of the liability are presented within change in fair value of forward contract liability are presented within change in fair value of forward contract liability is one contract liability is in the consolidated statements of operations and comprehensive income (loss).